JPA Primary Key

 }

-• Equivalent wrapper classes from package java.lang:
+• Equivalent wrapper classes from the java.lang package:

-Byte, Short, Character, Integer, Long, Float, Double.
+Byte, Short, Character, Integer, Long, Float, and Double.

-• java.math.BigInteger, java.math.BigDecimal.
+• java.math.BigInteger and java.math.BigDecimal.

 • java.lang.String.

-• java.util.Date, java.sql.Date, java.sql.Time, java.sql.Timestamp.
+• java.util.Date, java.sql.Date, java.sql.Time, and java.sql.Timestamp.

 • Any enum type.